Kozea/Radicale/pages/user_documentation.rst

 So, to sync using CalendarSync you will have to:

+- start the App,
+- press the Menu button,
+- select Create WebiCal,
-Start the App -> Press the Menu button -> Select Create WebiCal -> Choose to start with a guided configuration.
+- choose to start with a guided configuration.

 Then enter your URL, Username and Password.
-As URL please use:
+As URL please use ``http(s)://server:port/username/``.
-http(s)://server:port/username/

 If you can use https depends on your setup.
 Please replace "username" with the name of your Useraccount.

-Press test connection button -> if everything signaled as OK then -> press search calendars button -> Select the calendars which you want to sync -> and press the configure calendar button at the top of the display.
-Your calendar are now configured :)
+Press test connection button.
+If everything signaled as OK then press search calendars button, select the calendars which you want to sync, and press the configure calendar button at the top of the display.
+Your calendars are now configured.

-You can then start the first sync by going back to the main screen of the app an pressing the Process Webicals button.
+You can then start the first sync by going back to the main screen of the app an pressing the ``Process Webicals`` button.
 Of course you can also configure the app at its preferences to sync automatically.

-The app also supports additoanl sync protocols like WebDAV, FTP, HTTP or plain ics calendar files.

 CalDAV-Sync
 ~~~~~~~~~~~